Scuba diving and snorkeling on Whale Shark day tours with Splash Dive Center, in Placencia, Belize

 - June 28th to July 12th

-We do not accept pre-booking for March as the success rate in March is low, so we only take guests if we know from our monitoring program that the whale sharks are there.
+We do not accept pre-booking for March as the success rate in March is low.
+We only take guests if we know from our monitoring program that the whale sharks are there.

 Note that the minimum age to go to the whale shark zone is 14.